 Changing address or name

-You can change your details online.
-You will need your National Insurance Number.
+You can change your details online, however, please note you will need your National Insurance Number to hand.

 Inspecting the register

-You can remove your name from the open (edited) register by one of the following methods;
+You can remove your name from the open register by one of the following methods;

-- Email email@example.com or use the online form.
+- Email firstname.lastname@example.org or use the online form below.
 You must include your name and address or elector number as we cannot complete your request without these details.

 - contact Customer Services